kenlowrie/smd/docs/section/nsvar-doc.md

 Using that, you can build some pretty powerful tools for automating frequently used tasks in your documents.
 Take a look at the **film.md**, **image.md** and **avs.md** tests to get an idea of what you can do.

 Before we leave this, take note of the difference between {{first}} and {{self.first}}.
 Both syntaxes are valid, but the first one references the normal variable first, while the second one (self.first) references the first attribute defined within the *varname* variable.
-Also take note that you can reference the attributes of other @var variables as long as you qualify them.
+Also take note that you can reference the attributes of other [smdvar.il] variables as long as you qualify them.
 Let me show you a quick example of that.
 Take this:

 [tab.<][smdvar_wp.b(parms="_id=\"var1\" first=\"ken\" last=\"lowrie\"")][tab.>]
 [tab.<][smdvar_wp.b(parms="_id=\"var2\" prefix=\"mr.\" _format=\"{{self.prefix}} {{var1.first}} {{var1.last}}\"")][tab.>]